Effective Mentoring Practices

 Cultivating strong and authentic mentoring relationships can increase the likelihood that your mentee will be open and share accomplishments, challenges, or difficulties they are experiencing.

 Advice for mentors: Getting to know your mentee involves dedicating time to learn more about them by asking questions and practicing active listening.
 Throughout this process you will find that each mentee brings different values, perspectives, experiences, and interests that may or may not align with your own.
 Effective communication requires being honest about what you can and cannot provide for a mentee.
 For example, a study of recently graduated African-American sociologists found that common mentee requests include psychosocial support (emotional and personal support), instrumental support (teaching advice and guidance through bureaucratic processes), and sponsorship (letters of recommendation, introductions to others, and access to travel money) (Dixson-Reeves, 2003).
 One person may not be well-positioned to fill all of these functions, however, it is important for a mentor to actively connect a mentee with other possible mentors to fill possible gaps.
 All types of mentoring contribute to mentee confidence and the achievement of career goals.
-Because women and graduate students from historically underrepresented groups tend to receive less instrumental and sponsorship-based mentoring, connecting students with a variety of mentoring support structures can help mentees succeed (Curtin, Malley, & Stewart, 2016).
+Because women and graduate students from historically underrepresented groups tend to receive less instrumental and sponsorship-based mentoring, connecting mentees with a variety of support structures can contribute to their success (Curtin, Malley, & Stewart, 2016).

-Advice for graduate mentees: An advisor can be a key mentor, however, it is wise to cultivate a variety of mentors, which may include other faculty, university administrators, and senior peers (Baker & Lattuca, 2010; Johnson & Huwe, 2003).
+Advice for postdocs and graduate mentees: An advisor can be a key mentor, however, it is wise to cultivate a variety of mentors, which may include other faculty, university administrators, and senior peers (Baker & Lattuca, 2010; Johnson & Huwe, 2003).
 When working on independent research, graduate students report that it is helpful to look outside of the department, through strategic networking with junior faculty, collaborations with scholars in the same area of research, or non-academic career leads (Baker & Pifer, 2011).
 A study of successful African-American graduate students found that having a diverse network was critical for persistence and future academic success (Taylor & Antony, 2000).

 Mentoring Across Difference